Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 In fact, make a habit of moving the stock card to the wastepile before playing it.
 It can't hurt to see the next card under it before making your final decision about how to play it.
 You'll see us follow this habit throughout most of this game.

 The wastepile is empty now, so let's play another stock card and then examine the tableau again.
-We now have the 10 of Spades on the stock, and a couple of available 3's in the tableau.
-The 3 of Spades covers another 10, so that would be a good one to get rid of; at move 3 we do so.
+We now have the 10 on the stock, and a couple of available 3's in the tableau.
+The 3 covers another 10, so that would be a good one to get rid of; at move 3 we do so.
 That move reveals a King on the stock which can be discarded immediately.

 Tip #3: Match pyramid cards with stock or wastepile cards